Skip to content

 To ensure a consistent style and formatting across the project source, the project utilizes Git pre-commit hooks to perform some formatting and linting before a commit is allowed.
 That way, everyone uses the same style and some common issues can be caught early on.

 Once installed, hooks will run when you commit.
 If the formatting isn't quite right or a linter catches something, the commit will be rejected.
 You'll need to look at the output and fix the issue.
-Some hooks, such as the Python formatting tool black, will format failing files, so all you need to do is git add those files again and retry your commit.
+Some hooks, such as the Python linting and formatting tool ruff, will format failing files, so all you need to do is git add those files again and retry your commit.

 General setup